vwadez/vwadez/README.md

 ┊͙ ❝ Maximum effort.
 Minimum dignity. ❞

+⟡ ⟡ FANDOMS

+MARVEL

+(thats it. i dont consume other media. i use to be in a few other fandoms but idgaf about them anymore)

 ᝰ⠀⟡ DNI LIST ⟡

 Personal space.
 I choose who gets near the radioactive waste barrel.